How to manage your PBS medicine overseas

 If you plan to take a PBS medicine with you on your trip, make sure it’s legal to:

 - have in the country you’re going to

 - take out of Australia.

 - Check with the country’s embassy, high commission or consulate if the medicine is legal there.

-- If it’s legal, get a valid prescription from an Australian doctor for the medicine and take it with you.
+- Get a valid prescription from an Australian doctor for the medicine and take it with you, if it’s legal.
 If you can’t do this, print and fill in the Medicine Export Declaration form.
 Take it with you when you go through customs.